 Breakfast: At the hotel.

 Morning: Lecture: Learn about Key West's literary figures such as Tennessee Williams.
 Field Trip: Hemingway House.
-An expert guide will lead us through former residence of one of America’s iconic writers, whose personal life was as colorful as any of his characters.
+An expert guide will lead us through the former residence of one of America’s most iconic writers, whose personal life was as colorful as any of his characters.
 Ernest Hemingway first visited Key West in 1928, arriving from Havana.
 Learn about the lives and times of Hemingway and his wife Pauline in Key West, and about the house itself.
-Personal touches are still visible everywhere throughout the house, from European antiques to trophies and skins that were the legacy of Hemingway's African safaris.
-It was here that Hemingway produced some of his best known works including “To Have And Have Not” set in Key West.
-Descendants of his six-toed cat also still flourish here.
+Personal touches are still visible throughout the house, from European antiques to trophies and skins which are the legacy of Hemingway's African safaris.
+It was here that Hemingway produced some of his best known works including “To Have And Have Not” which is set in Key West.
+Descendants of his six-toed cat still flourish here.

 Lunch: Lunch is on your own to sample the local fare.

 Afternoon: Field Trip: Little White House.
-President Truman’s first 19 months were grueling and left him physically exhausted.
+President Harry S. Truman’s first 19 months were grueling and left him physically exhausted.
 His doctor ordered a warm vacation and Key West was chosen as the location.
-The President and Mrs. Truman arrived in November 1946 for a week of relaxation.
-He fell in love with the climate and small town charm, returning to what became known as the Little White House for 11 presidential working vacations and five post-Presidential trips after leaving office.
+President and Mrs. Truman arrived in November 1946 for a week of relaxation.
+He fell in love with the climate and small town charm and returned to what became known as the Little White House for 11 presidential working vacations and five post-presidential trips after leaving office.
 Truman claimed Key West was his second favorite place on earth -- surpassed only by his hometown, Independence, MO.